 Data Governance: Lessons learned for best practices

-How do we gain buy-in with enterprise Data Governance and data quality programs and processes when your organization is exercising caution due to past failures?
+How do we gain buy-in with enterprise Data Governance and data quality programs when your organization is exercising caution due to past failures?

 We’ve spoken with many organizations that look to expensive technology to solve their Data Governance challenges.
 However, technology is only part of the solution and should be coupled with a real Data Governance strategy to support the investment.
-Typically, we are brought in after this realization, and make every effort to help our clients understand where they went wrong and that hope is not lost.
+Typically, we are brought in after this realization.
+We make every effort to help our clients understand where they went wrong and that hope is not lost.

-In the end, we enable organizations to take a center of excellence (COE) approach for data and analytics that integrates Data Governance across all the organization's projects and operations to deliver data quality throughout the enterprise's data lifecycle.
+In the end, we enable organizations to take a center of excellence (COE) approach for data and analytics.
+This allows for the integration of Data Governance across all the organization's projects and operations.
+Now, data quality can be delivered throughout the enterprise's data lifecycle.

-At Data Ideology, we work to engage the business and gain support from executive leaders, which allows us to deliver value and successes by integrating Data Governance into any data related process.
-With their exstensive insight and training, our teams of business and technology experts have helped organizations of all sizes and across various industries with Data Governance initiatives and plans.
+At Data Ideology, we work to engage the business and gain support from executive leaders.
+These efforts allow us to deliver value and successes by integrating Data Governance into any data related process.
+Equipped with extensive insight and training, our team of business and technology experts have helped organizations of all sizes and across various industries with Data Governance initiatives.
 We understand both the challenges and factors associated with implementing a Data Governance program, and we are here to help to ensure a bright future ahead for your organization.

 Written by Mike Sargo

 Co-Founder & Chief Data and Analytics Officer at Data Ideology

 Mike Sargo is Chief Data and Analytics Officer and Co-Founder of Data Ideology with over 18 years of experience leading, architecting, implementing, and delivering enterprise analytics, business intelligence, and enterprise data management solutions.